VaniaTominc/GA---Project-01/README.md

 + ### Wins

-  - Working with the classes and understanding them how they behave in certain situations.
+  - Working with the class and understanding how they behave in certain situations.
   - CSS styling and audio files.
 I managed to give my personal and unique touch to the classical game of Pac-Man.

 <br />